- Moore, Thomas

 J.D.
 University of Maryland School of Law

-He received his B.S. and M.S. in Civil Engineering from the University of Maryland, a M.S. in Engineering Management from George Washington University, and his J.D. from the University Of Maryland School Of Law.
+He received his B.S. and M.S. in Civil Engineering from the University of Maryland, a M.S. in Engineering Management from George Washington University, his J.D. from the University Of Maryland School of Law and his D.Mgt., SMC University in Zurg, Switzerland.
 Additionally, Dr. Ray is a PMI certified Program Management Professional (PMP), INCOSE Certified Systems Engineering Professional (CSEP), licensed Attorney at Law, certified six sigma black belt, registered Professional Engineer, and instrument rated private pilot with detailed knowledge of the national airspace system.

-You can view Mr. Ray’s public LinkedIn profile here.
+You can view Dr. Ray’s public LinkedIn profile here.

 B.S., Engineering, Widener University